 - 8-10 points substantive posts that contribute to the class's overall understanding of the material.
 Minimum of three posts. - 7 points thoughtful post that attempts to develop the class's overall understanding of the material.
 Minimum of three posts. - 6 points posts that demonstrate a basic level of understanding of the material.
 Minimum of two posts. - 1 to 5 points only one post for the unit - 0 points no posts for the unit - Daily Work: Daily work consists of any work students do for this course that is not a final draft of a discussion board post, grammar quiz, or a final draft of an essay.
-All daily work must be created with an approved word processing software (such as MS Word) and should be typed in 12 pt.
-Times New Roman black font, double-spaced, have 1inch margins on all sides, and include the student's name, course number, and date in the upper left-hand corner of the page.
-Daily work will count as 10% of the course grade. - Essays: In addition to daily work, students will complete three major essay assignments and a final reflection essay.
-Again, all written assignments must be typed and conform to the

-MLA format (12 pt.
+All daily work must be created with an approved word processing software (such as MS Word) should be typed in 12 pt.
+Times New Roman black font, double-spaced, have 1-inch margins on all sides, and include the student's name, course number, and date in the upper left hand corner of the page.
+Daily work will count as 20% of the course grade. - Essays: In addition to daily work, students will complete three major essay assignments.
+Again, all written assignments must be typed and conform to the MLA format (12 pt.
 Times New Roman black font, 1-inch margins, double spaced).
-Requirements for each essay assignment are available in Brightspace.

-Grammar Quizzes: The grammar unit contains two grammar quizzes that test your understanding of the assigned readings and concepts covered in that unit.
-Together, they are worth 20% of your course grade.
+All major essay assignments must be submitted for a grade in order to pass the course. - Grammar Quiz: The grammar unit contains one grammar quiz that tests your understanding of the assigned readings and concepts covered in that unit.
+It is worth 10% of your course grade.